The Ultimate Guide To Car Diesel Tax

 The UK has a big problem with air pollution.

-In February of this year, the European Commission delivered a ‘final warning’ to the UK government over its failure to comply with EU air pollution limits for Nitrogen Dioxide (NO2).
+In February 2017, the European Commission delivered a ‘final warning’ to the UK government over its failure to comply with EU air pollution limits for Nitrogen Dioxide (NO2).

 16 areas of the UK – including major cities such as London, Glasgow, and Cardiff – were found to have been repeatedly breaching legal limits.

 The UK government was ordered to publish detailed plans showing how it intends to bring NO2 pollution within legal limits across London and the UK, or face heavy fines.

 But this wasn’t the first time that the government had been ordered to tackle NO2 levels.